-- Mandatory Mask or Face Covering Bylaw, City of Toronto.
-See also Face Masks & Coverings and What the mask by-law means for residents.
+- Mandatory Use of Masks or Face Coverings (Orders & Bylaws, City of Toronto).
+See also Face Masks & Coverings and What the Mask By-law Means for Residents.

 - Face Coverings and Face Masks, Government of Ontario.
-For more information, please read the Public Health Ontario (PHO) fact sheet, When and How to Wear a Mask: Recommendations for the General Public (PDF), Public Health Ontario
+See also When and How to Wear a Mask: Recommendations for the General Public (PDF), Public Health Ontario

-- Use of Cloth Face Coverings to Help Slow the Spread of COVID-19, CDC
+- Use Masks to Slow the Spread of COVID-19, CDC

 - When and How to Use Masks, WHO.
-See also Q&A: Masks and COVID-19.
+See also Q&A: Masks.

 Coping with stress